The Even Money Bets include Red/Black

 You can also cover the same amount of table with combinations on Chip Bomb bets, by the way, which helps if you like to mix things up and switch between bets.
 Play two 9 chip Chip Bombs (middle column number, no overlap).

-The Best Casino and Variant to play even money bets in roulette?
+The Best Casino and Variant to play Even Money Bets?

-Well, the even money bet is such a fundamental bet, that this is almost like a generic "which casino and variant is best for roulette?” question.
-We’d plump for the games at Royal Panda (play European Roulette Gold) or if you are a high stakes player, we’d go for Premium French Roulette.
+Well, the even money bet is such a fundamental bet, that this is almost like a “which casino and variant is best for roulette?” question.
+We’d plump for the games at NoBonus (play European Roulette) or if you are a high stakes player, we’d go for Premium French Roulette.